Reenhaider/2024CyberProject/README.md

 - Red team testing and evaluation using Kali, for testing and evaluating the firewall rules, windows clients and DMZ Web Server
 - Blue team responding using Kali Purple SIEM for alert detection and response.

+### Prototype VS Production system configuration

+The prototype lab environment uses virtualised systems and a Virtual OPNsense firewall with VMs connected using VirtualBox internal networking.

+The production lab environment uses virtualised systems that use bridged networking to connect via a physical Cisco Switch to a physical Palo Alto Firewall.